chef/chef-web-docs/content/data_bags.md

 knife will ask for user credentials before the encrypted data bag item is saved.

-### Verify Encryption
+### Verify encryption

-When the contents of a data bag item are encrypted, they will not be readable until they are decrypted.
+When the contents of a data bag item are encrypted, they won't be readable until they're decrypted.
 Encryption can be verified with a knife command similar to:

 ```bash